ngzhili/OpenCV/coco viewer application/README.md

 # COCO Viewer Application
-A python Tkinter GUI Application to view coco annotations on your local machine easily.
+A python Tkinter GUI Application to view and compare coco annotations and raw images on your local machine easily.
 Currently only support Windows.

 # Description
 Two Main Functionalities: